vexide/website/src/content/docs/prerequisites.md

 </small>
 </div>

+# Installing Rust

+In order to use vexide, you'll need a Rust toolchain (`cargo`, `rustc`, etc...) installed on your computer.
+To install Rust on your system, follow the instructions [here](https://www.rust-lang.org/tools/install).
+If you use a Windows computer, the installer may also prompt you to install Visual Studio Build Tools.

 # Tooling

-> [!NOTE]
-> Before we start, make sure you have rustc and cargo installed on your machine.
-You can get that [here](https://www.rust-lang.org/tools/install) from the official Rust site.

-vexide relies on some features that are only available in Rust's nightly release channel, so you'll need to switch to using nightly:
+vexide uses on some unstable features that are currently only available in Rust's nightly release channel, so you'll need to switch to that:

 ```sh
 rustup default nightly
 ```

-We also need some additional build tooling in order to properly build/upload to the V5's platform target.
+We also need some additional tools to help us properly build/upload to VEX brains.
 You can install those components with the following terminal commands:

 ```sh
 rustup component add rust-src